Pelagicore/software-factory-blueprint/docs/articles/intro/how-to-use-the-swf-platform-blueprint.rst

 The first thing that needs to be done within a project is for the project to create it's own project specific SWF.
-This is done by creating a Deployment that extends the Blueprint with more content and also additional project specific content see :ref:`create-a-swf-deployment`.
+This is done by creating a Deployment that extends the Blueprint with more content and also additional project specific content, see :ref:`create-a-swf-deployment`.

 For the SWF Deployment to be a suitable project SWF, the structure and order of the articles need to be set in a suitable way.
 This is done